 The departmental honors program provides students the opportunity to conduct research in the field of Communication Sciences and Disorders, gain experience presenting research ideas in public settings, and work closely with a faculty mentor.

-In order to be eligible, students must have a cumulative and major grade point average of at least 3.60 at the beginning of the spring semester of their sophomore year, when eligible students will be invited to apply for the program.
+In order to be eligible, students must have a cumulative and major grade point average of at least 3.60 at the beginning of the spring semester of their sophomore year, when top-ranking eligible students will be invited to apply for the program.
 Interested students should complete and return the application.
 A limited number of spots are available, based on the availability of mentors.
 Applications will be reviewed, and a select number of students will be admitted to the program.

 After entering the departmental Honors program, students enroll in CSD:3097 - Honors Seminar in the fall semester of their junior year.
 The seminar provides an introduction to research philosophies, research design and implementation, and a chance for each student to critically evaluate existing research literature.
 In addition, the seminar provides an introduction to potential thesis advisors.